Martin Nolan (journalist): Journalism career

 He has contributed chapters to five books and written in The Atlantic, National Review, New Republic, New York, The New York Observer, The Reporter, Village Voice, Washingtonian and Washington Monthly.
 His writings have also appeared in the Los Angeles Times, The New York Times, the Washington Post and the Washington Star.

+Personal life

 Nolan has three children: David, Ellen and Peter; and two stepchildren, Sarah and Rose Weld.

 His marriage to Margaret Carroll ended in divorce in 1974.

 In 1984, he married Elizabeth New Weld.
 They have six grandchildren and live in San Francisco.